-Megan Collins, Executive Director
+Megan Dennis, Executive Director

 Megan brings over 10 years of animal welfare experience, specializing in operations and programming, to her role with WCGHS.
 In her previous work, Megan developed a sustainable low-cost, community spay/neuter clinic for the Savannah, GA area, and established a balanced public programs budget, in addition to doubling programming to include

-Delaney Edison, Animal Care & Operations Manager
+Delaney Edison, Director of Operations

 Delaney was born in Texas and moved to the PNW as a child.
 From a young age Delaney knew she wanted to work with animals, which lead her to a veterinary medicine, where she worked as a Certified Veterinary Technician (CVT) for over 5 years.
 Delaney made the personal decision to leave private practice to join the WCGHS team to give back to the community and help support and strengthen the human-animal bond.
 Delaney shares her busy household with her husband, two daughters, three dogs and three cats.
 When Delaney is not working, she enjoys spending time with her family, traveling and crafting.

-Peggy DiPrima, Special Events Manager
+Peggy DiPrima, Development Manager